TEAMLIGHTSABERS/FRC_Code/README.md

 # Creating a New Robot Project

 Eventually, a section called "Creating a New WPILib Project" is found toward the middle of the the Robot Program Page (https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html).
-Unless you are going to start from scratch and delete the 2024_Robot_Code folder, you should not need to create a "new" Project.
-But if creating a new project from scratch is your intention (The 2024_Robot_Code had to come from somewhere.
+Unless you are going to start from scratch and delete the Robot_Code folder, you should not need to create a "new" Project.
+But if creating a new project from scratch is your intention (The Robot_Code had to come from somewhere.
 Right?), then perform the tasks stated in Visual Studio Code documetation above.

 While doing these tasks, a "New Project Creator Window" will pop up.
 Select the following on the first row: